Service Advisory Committee members’ biographies

 Cliff Groen, Associate Deputy Minister of Employment and Social Development and Chief Operating Officer for Service Canada

 Floydeen Charles-Fridal is a change agent who, for the last 30 years, has demonstrated her commitment towards improving the lives of others through her work in the community.
-Through Floydeen’s years of working with non-profit organizations, she has developed social and health services programs, strategic business and operational planning, program implementation, and operations.
+Through Floydeen’s years of working with non-profit organizations, she has developed social and health services programs, strategic business and operational planning, program implementation and operations.
 In her role as Program Director at Rexdale Community Health Centre, Floydeen facilitated a think tank to address the issues of violence in Rexdale (Jamestown).
 She also successfully secured funding from the City of Toronto for the Centre to develop the Coalition of Rexdale Organizations for the Prevention of Youth Violence (CORO-PYV).
 The Coalition aimed to address the absence of a coordinated response to youth violence and prevention in Rexdale.
 Similarly, Floydeen was key in securing funding for the Malvern Community Coalition.
 Floydeen also developed a community crisis response protocol for Rexdale and Etobicoke communities.
-She is one of the two first African-Canadians certified by the National Organization of Victims Assistance as a crisis response trainer.
+She is one of the two first African-Canadians certified by the National Organization of Victims Advocacy as a crisis response trainer.

-Floydeen became involved in the Black Health Alliance in 2001 and served on its Steering Committee and its Board of Directors from 2005-2009.
+Floydeen became involved in the Black Health Alliance in 2001 and served on its Steering Committee and its Board of Directors from 2005 to 2009.
 With the Black Health Alliance, Floydeen led the community-based research study entitled “How Scarborough’s Black Youth Access the Health Care System”.
 Floydeen was a founding member of the TAIBU Community Health Centre.
 The Centre is the first of its kind in Canada, focused on becoming a centre of excellence in community health serving Black communities.
 Floydeen served six years as the first president of the Board of Directors.
 Floydeen recently served on the Board of Directors at the Ontario Association for Children’s Aid Societies.

 Floydeen is the recipient of numerous awards: the 2014 Association of Ontario Health Centre’s Joe Leonard Award; the 2015 City of Toronto Public Health Champion Award; 2016 Honouree at the 100 Accomplished Black Canadian Women Gala and Book Launch; and the 2018 Harry Jerome Award recipient for Health Sciences.
 On February 03, 2021, Floydeen received the Community Leadership award from the United Way of Greater Toronto.
 Leaside High School has also established the Farley Flex & Floydeen Charles-Fridal Scholarship.
-This award is for students who exemplify a sense of community, empathy, and leadership in raising awareness of equity and diversity.
+This award is for students who exemplify a sense of community, empathy and leadership in raising awareness of equity and diversity.

 Kevin Cunnington is a former senior executive with a strong track record of supporting organizations through the challenges and opportunities of digital technology.
 Over the last 15 years, he has held senior positions in the professional services.
 For example, Kevin has extensive experience in investment banking and telecommunications sectors.
 Kevin's areas of expertise include digital strategy, digital transformation, innovation, technology program guidance, mobile, internet, telecommunications, online help, single sign on, mobile payments, e-payments, customer segmentation and web analytics.